6 Twitter Metrics to Follow to Boost Your Online Presence

 2. Twitter sentiment

-The volume of mentions and social media reach is only one part of Twitter metrics that indicate your success.
-To get the whole picture and perform an all-encompassing Twitter metrics analysis you need to take a look at the sentiment as well.
+To get the whole picture and perform an all-encompassing Twitter account analysis you need to take a look at the sentiment as well.

 Twitter sentiment analysis will assess your mentions and categorise them to positive, negative, or neutral.